yaukeywang/GUSIconEdit/README.md

 ## Requirements

-*Windows only.
+* Windows only.
 * The pre-build example is based on Window7, but it works pretty good in my own project under WindowXP.
 * The example project is created by Visual Studio 2008.
-* You should know that the Edit control you used as GUSIconEdit must have a ES_MULTILINE style.
+* You should know that the Edit control you used as GUSIconEdit must have a ES_MULTILINE style as well as remove the WS_BORDER style.

 ## How to use